acend/quarkus-techlab/content/en/docs/01.0/maven.md

 quarkus.live-reload.url=http://my.cluster.host.com:8080
 ```

-Before you start Quarkus on the remote host set the environment variable QUARKUS_LAUNCH_DEVMODE=true.
-If you are on bare metal you can just set this via the export QUARKUS_LAUNCH_DEVMODE=true command, if you are running using docker start the image with -e QUARKUS_LAUNCH_DEVMODE=true.
+Before you start Quarkus on the remote host set the environment variable `QUARKUS_LAUNCH_DEVMODE=true`.
+If you are on bare metal you can just set this via the export `QUARKUS_LAUNCH_DEVMODE=true` command, if you are running using docker start the image with `-e QUARKUS_LAUNCH_DEVMODE=true`.
 When the application starts you should now see the following line in the logs: Profile dev activated.
 Live Coding activated.

 The remote side does not need to include Maven or any other development tools.
 The normal fast-jar Dockerfile that is generated with a new Quarkus application is all you need.
 If you are using bare metal launch the Quarkus runner jar, do not attempt to run normal devmode.